gcatanese/heroku-docker-maven-plugin/README.md

 Maven plugin to build a Docker image and deploy it to Heroku.

-The plugin has one goal:
+The plugin has several goals:

-- `heroku-docker:deploy`: build, push and release a Docker image to Heroku
+- `heroku-docker:deploy`: build, push and release the Docker image(s) to Heroku
+- `heroku-docker:info`: print info about the Heroku application(s) defined in the Maven POM file(s)

 Optionally it is possible to define the ConfigVars for the application